resource/backbone.rebar/README.md

 Backbone.Rebar
 =====

 Backbone.Rebar is an extension of the [Backbone](http://www.backbonejs.org/) library.
-It adds certain functionality that I have found to be useful in developing robust, extendable and maintainable web applications.
+It adds certain functionality that I have found to be useful in developing robust, extendable and maintainable web applications such as view transitions, subviews, view mediators, local storage for sync, dynamic route definitions, controllers, and a log wrapper.
 It adds no additional dependencies to Backbone's and is only 3.4kb minified and gzipped.

 # Installation